How Many Steps Is 10km

 • Walking Style: Unusual gaits or movements might be misinterpreted by the device's algorithms.

 • Terrain Variations: Significant elevation changes or uneven surfaces can impact step counting accuracy.
-GPS-based methods can struggle more significantly here.
+GPS-based methods can struggle more significantly here That's the part that actually makes a difference..

 • Device Calibration: Regular calibration and updates can improve the accuracy of step counting devices.